 Perinatal mental health problems are those that occur during pregnancy or in the first year following the birth of a child.

 - Care will be available for longer

 - Increased access for more women

 - Family interventions – therapies available to the mother and her family

 - Emergency response – specific waiting time targets

-- Transport – introduction of new mental health transport vehicles
+- Transport – the introduction of new mental health transport vehicles

-- Ambulance services – introduction of triage to improve response to mental health calls
+- Ambulance services – the introduction of triage to improve response to mental health calls

-- Skills development – increase competency of ambulance staff
+- Skills development – increase the competency of ambulance staff

 - A&E interface – all-age liaison services